sowmilydutta/sowmilydutta/README.md

 ## Building my developer journey with fun!
 (Less commits so far, but big plans brewing ☕️)

-I'm a 5-year IT veteran with a B.Tech in the field, currently diving into the fascinating world of ML & AI with my Master's degree 🌱
+I'm a 6-year IT veteran with a B.Tech in the field and a PG from IIIT-B in ML and AI, currently diving into the fascinating world of ML & AI with my Master's degree 🌱
 Get ready for some awesome projects to hit this profile soon - stay tuned! ️⚡

 In my free time, you'll find me doing either of them: